A table in Tholonet

-We’ve begun this blog as a way of acquainting readers with a recently transcribed set of interviews between Leo Marchutz and his students recorded on cassette tape a year or two before his death in 1976.
+We’ve begun this blog as a way of acquainting readers with a recently transcribed set of interviews between Leo Marchutz and his students recorded on cassette tape between 1974 and 1976.
 Each post contains a brief extract from these transcriptions selected by someone with a strong interest in Marchutz and his theories about art.

 The Marchutz Tapes

 “We came with a tape recorder with the dual intention of documenting Leo’s voice and his art-related wisdom and at the same time trying to lift his spirits, if only for an hour or two.